heliommsfilho/radar-covid-updater/README.md

-# Radar Covid Updater tool - Updates COVID-19 cases from official API
+# Radar COVID Updater tool - Updates COVID-19 cases from official API

 This project fetches the full dataset from official API: